zenlond/no-unsupported-watermark-google/readme.md

-This extension removes unsupported browser watermark in google services# no-unsupported-watermark-google
+This extension removes unsupported browser watermark in google services